neuvector/docs/user/pages/02.deploying/01.production/04.internal/docs.md

             secretName: internal-cert
 ```

 Then proceed to deploy NeuVector as before.
-You can also shell into the controller/enforcer/scanner pods to confirm that the ca.cert, cert.key, cert.pem files are the customized ones and that the NeuVector communications are working using the new certificates.
+You can also shell into the controller/enforcer/scanner pods to confirm that the ca.crt, tls.key, tls.crt files are the customized ones and that the NeuVector communications are working using the new certificates.

 Sample ca.cfg file referenced above: